wso2-extensions/esb-connector-salesforcebulk/docs/batches.md

 ```

 **Properties**
-* jobId: The ID of the job.
+* jobId: The unique identifier of the job for which you want to retrieve batch details.

 **Sample request**